EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ```
 ````

 Use blocks of code for complete commands (even if only a single line), and all multi-line code or command listings.
-Specify a language tag (e.g. `sql`) at the opening "fence" (```` ``` ````) to indicate the type of code being listed (and enable syntax highlighting for that block).
+Specify a language tag (such as `sql`) at the opening "fence" (```` ``` ````) to indicate the type of code being listed and enable syntax highlighting for that block.
 Supported languages: https://prismjs.com/#supported-languages

-Some code blocks consist of code or commands followed by program output: use the special sequence `__OUTPUT__` (on a line by itself) to visually separate the output and prevent it from being syntax-highlighted.
+Some code blocks consist of code or commands followed by program output.
+Use the special sequence `__OUTPUT__` (on a line by itself) to visually separate the output and prevent it from being syntax-highlighted.

 More stuff about this in style guide

 ### Code block style guidelines

-Readability is king - it may be code, but its target is a human reader, not a machine!
-To that end, pay attention to how code appears and take time to reformat or reorganize it when its meaning becomes difficult to grasp.
+Readability is king.
+It might be code, but its target is a human reader, not a machine.
+To that end, pay attention to how code appears, and take time to reformat or reorganize it when its meaning becomes difficult to grasp.

 Try to avoid mixing `__OUTPUT__` and multiple, consecutive code blocks.
-When possible, divide a sequence of commands into discrete steps - the output of each can then be shown.
-When multiple commands are effectively "atomic" (e.g., two steps always performed together, the output of one command fed directly into the next, etc.) then describe their purpose before showing them together - as they would be typed / entered - and list the output of both together.
+When possible, divide a sequence of commands into discrete steps.
+You can then show the output of each.
+When multiple commands are effectively "atomic" (e.g., two steps always performed together, the output of one command fed directly into the next, etc.), then describe their purpose before showing them together - as they would be typed / entered - and list the output of both together.

-Three conventions should be used in these docs for shell code blocks:
+Use these three conventions in these docs for shell code blocks:

-1. Do not lead with a "prompt" (such as `$` or `#`) - if copy-pasted, these will lead to either "command not found" or a no-op, both which are confusing.
+1. Don't lead with a prompt, such as `$` or `#`.
+If the user copies and pastes a code example that includes a prompt, a "command not found" or no-op occurs, both which are confusing.

-2. Separate command output from the command(s) themselves by using `__OUTPUT__` (described above).
+2. Separate command output from the commands by using `__OUTPUT__` (described above).

-3. Break long lines in a consistent and visually-appealing fashion to aid in reading long commands.
-70 characters give or take is a good rule of thumb - if more than two lines, might as well go with one parameter per line.
-Use line continuation characters to accomplish this (e.g. [windows](https://superuser.com/questions/150116/how-can-i-insert-a-new-line-in-a-cmd-exe-command), [linux](https://unix.stackexchange.com/questions/571301/when-to-use-line-continuation-character-and-when-not/571313#571313)).
+3. Break long lines in a consistent and visually appealing fashion to aid in reading long commands.
+About 70 characters is a good rule of thumb.
+With more than two lines, you might as well go with one parameter per line.
+Use line continuation characters to accomplish this (for example, [windows](https://superuser.com/questions/150116/how-can-i-insert-a-new-line-in-a-cmd-exe-command), [linux](https://unix.stackexchange.com/questions/571301/when-to-use-line-continuation-character-and-when-not/571313#571313)).

-## Admonitions (Notes, Warnings, etc.)
+## Admonitions (notes, warnings, etc.)

 If you need to draw attention to information, consider using an admonition:

 ```
 !!!
 Note Optional title
-    This is text you'd like the reader to notice.
+    This is text you want the reader to notice.
 ```

 Admonitions begin with the `!!!` signifier.
 Next comes a (case-insensitive) type which is one of: